MonalisaThomas/30DayMapChallenge/README.md

 # 30 Day Map Challenge 2025 — Monalisa Mbilinyi

-This repository documents my participation in the global **#30DayMapChallenge** — a community challenge where every day in November we create a map based on a theme.
+This repository documents my participation in the global **#30DayMapChallenge**, a community challenge where we create a map based on a theme every day in November.

-My focus will be African geographies — especially Tanzania and Rwanda — and exploring different visual storytelling styles.
+My focus will be on African geographies and exploring different visual storytelling styles.

 ---